Primary Advisor/Dissertation Chair

 Secondary Advisor/Reader One

 The research question addressed in this project was, how can environmental education curricula be implemented in dual immersion classrooms?
 It describes how the author used a unit planning framework designed for dual immersion to adapt lessons from the environmental education curriculum Project WILD for her first grade Spanish immersion class.
 Both curriculum design and action research were incorporated into the project.
 She details the process of modifying the lessons, what happened when she implemented the lessons in her classroom, and how the lessons improved students’ content knowledge, language abilities, and appreciation for the environment.
 She concludes that environmental education can be particularly effective in an immersion setting because of the opportunities for experiential learning and meaningful language practice it provides.

 Action Research, Curriculum Development, Interview

 Larson, Annaka Marie, "Environmental education in a dual immersion classroom" (2016).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4202.